 # What are Event Sources?

 Event sources turn any API into an event stream.
-They can also turn any event stream into an API.
+They can also turn any event stream into a REST API.

 Event sources run on Pipedream's infrastructure and collect data from services like Github, Stripe, the bitcoin blockchain, RSS feeds, and more.
 They emit new events produced by the service, which can trigger Pipedream workflows, or which you can consume using Pipedream's REST API or a private, real-time SSE stream.